gabpen/dscience_projects/imageProcesing/readme.md

 - **Improve Insights:** Visualize data more effectively with contact sheets of detected faces.
 - **Easy to Use:** Simply unzip, search, and view results!

----

-Thank you for checking out this project!
-Dive in to explore more and see how data and image processing can unlock new insights in newspaper content.